 For the Judy Garland show, the associate producer dropped names like confetti when listing the celebrities who had bought tickets, including the Nivens, Humphrey Bogart and Lauren Bacall, and Frank Sinatra.
 The group chartered a bus, complete with bar, to liven up their journey.
 The bus promptly got caught in traffic and took two hours to make the short trip to Long Beach.
 “The pack was practically siphoned off the bus,” a news feature reported, “and Judy got the whole lot up on stage with her.
 Once they got on stage they didn’t know how to get off.”

 An audio recording of the evening includes the gradual arrival of the merry pack members on stage.
 (Not an unusual occurrence so it seems).
 It would be hard to imagine Hjördis willingly joining them up there, and in fact she and David were about the only ones who didn’t.
 Even Mike Romanoff got up, laughingly introduced by Frank Sinatra as “His Highness, Prince Michael Romanoff.”
-Twice.
+Twice, to no great reaction.
 I guess that most of the audience didn’t get the joke.

 In 1960, Hjördis wrote about the Nivens’ Hollywood social life following their time with the first Rat Pack:

 “In our group we usually met for Sunday lunches, because most people were busy with film work and rarely had the time or energy to go out and let off steam in the evenings.
 We usually met half-an-hour beforehand, and took a dip before an exceptionally unconventional lunch, mostly served as a buffet or picnic.
 After lunch, some wanted to either play tennis, go back to the pool, or just sit and talk in the sun.
 At about eight o’clock everybody goes home.”
 [All very mature.]